AIDASoft/podio/doc/associations.md

 using MutableAssociation = AssociationT<FromT, ToT, true>;
 ```

-Throught the implementation it is assumed that `FromT` and `ToT` always are the
+Throughout the implementation it is assumed that `FromT` and `ToT` always are the
 default handle types.
 This is ensured through `static_assert`s in the
 `AssociationCollection` to make sure it can only be instantiated with those.
 The
 `GetDefaultHandleType` helper templates are used to retrieve the correct type